irfancoder/irfancoder/README.md

 - 👋 Hi, I’m @irfancoder
 - 👀 A fulltime software developer based in Malaysia!
-- 🌱 Big fan of JS & TypeScript, creator of Mon UI library
+- 🌱 Big fan of JS & TypeScript
-- 📫 You can connect with me on LinkedIn or by email at irfan.ismail96@gmail.com

 <!---
 irfancoder/irfancoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.